What Is Dementia? Symptoms, Types, and Diagnosis

 - Losing balance and problems with movement

-People with intellectual and developmental disabilities can also develop dementia as they age, and recognizing their symptoms can be particularly difficult.
+People with intellectual and developmental disabilities can also develop dementia as they age, and in these cases, recognizing their symptoms can be particularly difficult.
 It’s important to consider a person’s current abilities and to monitor for changes over time that could signal dementia.

 What causes dementia?